 Create a second GitHub repository for your website code.
 Create GitHub Actions such that when you push new website code, the S3 bucket automatically gets updated.
 (You may need to invalidate your CloudFront cache in the code as well.)
 Important note: DO NOT commit AWS credentials to source control!
 Bad hats will find them and use them against you!

 16. Blog post

 Finally, in the text of your resume, you should link a short blog post describing some things you learned while working on this project.
-Dev.to is a great place to publish if you don’t have your own blog.
+Dev.to or Hashnode are great places to publish if you don’t have your own blog.